mcoto004CR/UsingTraefik-with-K3S/README.md

     kubectl apply -f myseocond.yaml

-And now, my dog’s message should be available at http://kmaster/mysecond/
+And now, my second’s message should be available at http://kmaster/mysecond/